ThePewPewProject/pewpewcubes/README.md

 The mod is developed for minecraft version 1.19.2 and requires Fabric API.

+Currently there are only translations for american english.

 ## About us - The developers

 This mod is developed by a small team of coming professionals in the fields of programming, graphics- and sounddesign from germany.
 We are supported by some friends which help us build the maps.